springwolf/springwolf.github.io/docs/documenting-consumers.md

 For these use-cases, Springwolf provides additional ways to explicitly add them to the generated document.

 To document consumers, either:
-- add the `@AsyncSubscriber` annotation or
+- add the `@AsyncListener` annotation or
 - declare the `ConsumerData` object as part of the `AsyncApiDocket` or
 - rely on the auto-detection of `@KafkaListener`, `@RabbitListener`

 You are free to use all options together.
-Per channel and operation, first `ConsumerData` is used, then `@AsyncSubscriber` and last the auto-detected annotations.
+Per channel and operation, first `ConsumerData` is used, then `@AsyncListener` and last the auto-detected annotations.

-## Option 1: `@AsyncSubscriber`
+## Option 1: `@AsyncListener`

-The `@AsyncSubscriber` annotation is added to the method of the listeners and extracts the payload from its arguments.
+The `@AsyncListener` annotation is added to the method of the listeners and extracts the payload from its arguments.
 Additional fields can be documented.

 The protocol operation binding is configured via `@AmqpAsyncOperationBinding` or `@KafkaAsyncOperationBinding`, which has to be on the same method.